Skip to Main Content

 Scoping reviews are not mapping reviews: Scoping reviews are more topic based and mapping reviews are more question based.

-• identify and map the available evidence
+• identifies and maps the available evidence

 • to summarize and disseminate research findings in the research literature